-School Department (if school pilot project)
+Department of Public Works Energy and Sustainability Committee School Department (if school pilot project) Board of Health

-Department of Environmental Protection Grant
+Town Budget Department of Environmental Protection Grant Other grants

 17E STRATEGY:

 Review and revise land use regulations to ensure that new development and redevelopment activity integrates nature-based design solutions to reduce stormwater runoff, protect surface and groundwater quality, reduce heat island impacts, and provide other benefits.
 Public streets, parking lots, and other large impervious areas should be prioritized for these improvements.